eddiekennedy/json-twitter-feed/README.md

 # json-twitter-feed

-A php script that outputs a JSON Twitter feed.
+A php script that outputs a Twitter feed as JSON.
 Utilizes the [twitteroauth](https://github.com/abraham/twitteroauth) php library.